alexelbert/catch-chronicle/README.md

 - [Am I Responsive?](https://ui.dev/amiresponsive?url=https://catch-chronicle-61d760d135f4.herokuapp.com) was used to generate responsive images of website.
 - [Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/) was used for performance test of deployed website.
 - [Figma](https://www.figma.com) was used for making wireframes.
+- [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) used to determine users location when adding a new catch to autofill latitude and longitude fields.
+- [LocationIQ](https://locationiq.com) used for fetching users location based of geolocation data (latitude and longitude).

 ## Testing